 and activate them on Mondays.

-HONEY Bursts launched on Aug.
+Bursts launched on Aug.
 31, and have already demonstrated their effectiveness at targeting specific locations for real-time map updates.

 Get multiple shots on goal

 Hivemapper’s decentralized network doesn't just map the world; it continually refreshes the map.
 Contributors have already covered more than 60 million total road kilometers in less than a year, refreshing frequently traveled routes multiple times.